 Saint Tecusa appeared to Theodotus in a vision, directing him to take her body from the water and bury it.
 Late at night, guided by an angel and with the help of a companion, Theodotus managed to find all seven bodies, and buried them.

-But the companion turned out to be no friend.
+But the saint's companion turned out to be no friend.
 Theodotus was betrayed to the authorities, and suffered the horrible tortures reserved for those who would not deny Christ and revere the gods.
 As he was taken to be beheaded, other Christians standing by prayed, and wept for him.
 But he said calmly, "Don't weep, dear friends, but glorify Christ.
 With His help I am finishing my course and overcoming the enemy."
 Theodotus was martyred in 303.

 The book "Dimitri's Cross" (Conciliar Press Ministries, Inc., 2008) is about a modern saint, Fr.
 Dimitri Klepinin.
 He worked closely with Mother Maria Skobtsova during the Nazi occupation of Paris, secretly saving many Jews by creating baptismal certificates for them, and sheltering endangered people in a house on the Rue Lourmel.
 He served as a priest in the house chapel.
 Someone betrayed them, and he and Mother Maria were arrested in 1943.

 Fr.
-Dimitri's daughter, Helene Arjakovsky-Klepinine, has written this account of his life, and has collected letters he wrote to his wife from the Nazi prison camps in which he suffered and finally died.
+Dimitri's daughter, Helene Arjakovsky-Klepinine, has written the account of his life, and has collected letters he wrote to his wife from the Nazi prison camps in which he suffered and finally died.
 We see him as having from childhood extraordinary compassion for people and animals.
 A friend wrote that he had "that quality we call holiness...When he spoke with you it was as if a ray of light shone over your life."

 After his arrest Fr.
 Dimitri was detained, but not forced to work, in a prison camp in France.
 He was able to serve the Liturgy and hear confessions.
 His wife managed to send liturgical items, Bibles, family photos and some food.